 Day One Support for disruptive technologies with frequent release cycles.
 With this strategy - the first of its kind for any data connectivity provider - Progress DataDirect on-premises ODBC and JDBC drivers will support any new versions of supported data sources.

 High-performing Type 5 JDBC Driver

 Type 5 JDBC drivers offer the same client-side, single-tier, 100% Java architecture of Type 4 JDBC drivers, but address the limitations of many of the Type 4 JDBC drivers.
 Unlike a type 4 JDBC driver, our type 5 JDBC driver maximizes data throughput while using minimal amount of CPU and memory resources.
 You can learn more over here

-Progress DataDirect JDBC drivers support bulk load through BatchMechanism.
+Progress DataDirect JDBC drivers support bulk load through JDBC batch inserts or the DDBulkLoad object.
 This means existing applications, such as Apache Sqoop, can get bulk insert performance without any code changes or external tools such as bcp for SQL Server or SQL*Loader for Oracle.
-Learn more from our documentation
+Refer to this blog for more details.